LasCC/Creative-blog/README.md

 # Tech part

-This chat app uses a number of open source projects to work properly:
+This blog uses a number of open source projects to work properly:

 * PHP
 * phpMyAdmin
 * SQL
 * Bootstrap with material ui

-And of course this app itself is open source with a public repository http://github.com/LasCC/creative-blog on Github.
+And of course this blog itself is open source with a public repository http://github.com/LasCC/creative-blog on Github.

 ### Installation